 - Review risk management accountabilities.
 Is it sufficiently clear who is responsible for what?
 Are the roles summaries and job descriptions clear on these accountabilities?
 Do responsibilities for risk sit that currently with a safety or compliance function within the organization also need to be shared with business managers.

 - Independent or External Review.
 For larger organizations, an independent review from your internal audit department or the engagement of an external risk management consultant may be warranted.
 Regulated firms, such as banks and insurance companies, are often required to do this periodically.
 An external review can bring a fresh perspective and also provide insights into what other organizations in your industry are doing to manage risks.

-Whether it is as part of a strategic or business planning cycle or as a once-off exercise, time to reflect on the management of business risks is time well spent.
+Whether it is as part of a strategic or business planning cycle or as a once-off exercise, time spent on the management of business risks is time well spent.
 Many risks businesses face are external and often outside business leaders’ control.
-However, some steps can be taken to manage these risks and mitigate the potential impact on the business.
+However, some steps can be taken to assess the risks then manage and mitigate the potential impact on the business.

 #strategicrisks #financialrisks #operationalrisks #enterpriseriskmanagement